Senators Propose Funding to Improve Public Safety with Mobile Crisis Response Teams

-The bill, the Crisis Assistance Helping Out On The Streets (CAHOOTS) Act, grants states enhanced federal Medicaid funding (a 95% federal match) for three years to provide community-based mobile crisis services to individuals experiencing a mental health or SUD crisis.
-It also provides $25 million for planning grants to states to help establish or build out mobile crisis programs.
+The bill, the Crisis Assistance Helping Out On The Streets (CAHOOTS) Act, grants states further enhanced federal Medicaid funding for three years to provide community-based mobile crisis services to individuals experiencing a mental health or SUD crisis.
+It also provides $25 million for planning grants to states and evaluations to help establish or build out mobile crisis programs and evaluate them.

 Senators Jeff Merkley, D-Ore., Bob Casey, D-Pa., Tina Smith, D-Minn., Dianne Feinstein, D-Calif., Sheldon Whitehouse, D-R.I., and Bernie Sanders, D-Vt., are co-sponsors of the CAHOOTS Act.

 A one-page summary of the bill can be found here.
 Legislative text can be found here.